Chest Pass In Basketball

 During a chest pass, a player passes the ball starting from their chest, extends their arms out, and uses both hands to propel the ball forward towards their teammate.
 Chest passes are one of the most basic and commonly used passing techniques in the game.
 It is used to quickly and directly pass the ball from one player to another on the offense.

+A chest pass is best used when you require a lot of power and have an opening between yourself and another teammate.
 Passing from the chest typically generates more power because a player must use two hands when passing and step into the pass with their legs.
 The chest pass is the most frequently used and direct pass in the sport of basketball.
-Another similar fundamental pass in basketball is called the bounce pass.

 When utilizing the chest pass, remember to be aware of the defenders on the court and not make a chest pass if there is an opponent between you and your teammate.

 Follow these steps to correctly perform a chest pass:

 - Using both hands, hold the ball at chest level.

 - Step forward while forcefully extending your arms and wrists directly toward the teammate that is your target.

 - Finish the motion with your arms out at chest level.